with autonomic neuropathy—which affects the nerves that control internal

 For some diseases, doctors can use screening

 tests to look for problems before you have any symptoms.
-But doctors cannot
+But doctors can't

 test for all types of autonomic or focal neuropathy.
 So it is important to